 Remarks. —I should think it would be rich enough for any Imperial family of Europe, or for the wedding of an American, but, in this case, the company to be large, the amounts may be doubled, or trebled.

 Sugar, 1 cup; butter the size of an egg; 1 egg; stir to a cream; add sweet milk, 1 cup; flour, 2 cups; cream of tartar, 2 teaspoonfuls; soda, 1 teaspoonful.
 (Suggest baking at 325°F until tested done.) —Emily A. Hammond

 Remarks. — No other place so appropriate for a poor man's cake recipe, as to let it follow charity cake, for who needs charity any more than a poor man is likely to.

 One cup of sugar, 1 cup of milk, 1 tablespoonful of butter, 1 teaspoonful cream of tartar, 1/2 teaspoonful of soda dissolved in the milk, 1 egg, a little cinnamon, and enough flour to make it as stiff as pound cake batter.
 (Suggest baking at 325°F until tested done.)

 Pound cake is traditionally made with four main ingredients: one pound each of flour, eggs, butter, and sugar.
 It has its origin in Northern Europe, in the early 1700s, and it became popular in the British Isles before crossing the Atlantic to North America.

 The pure simplicity of its ingredients made it an easy to remember recipe in the days before published cookbooks were widely available and before many cooks could read.

-Homemade pound cake recipes come in numerous variations of the traditional recipe, each region having its preferred flavors and using different proportions of the traditional ingredients to make cakes of a smaller size and lower cost.
+Old fashioned pound cake recipes come in numerous variations of the original recipe, each region having its preferred flavors and using different proportions of the traditional ingredients to make cakes of a smaller size and lower cost.